AUSTIN (KXAN) — If you live in Central Texas, you know just how hot it can get during the summer.

 Sometimes the heat can be deadly.
 The Centers for Disease Control and Prevention said each year, an average of about 658 people succumb to extreme heat.

 While it’s common for Texas homes to have air conditioning, if a power outage occurs, it can be difficult to find relief or stay cool.
-Here’s how you can survive in the heat when there’s an emergency like that.

 What you can do at home